yougotthisconf/yougotthis.io/content/static/sponsor-info.md

 Each 3 month period will be sold as a single sponsorship block.
 As we don't yet know what our viewership will look like, we are significantly discounting sponsorship for the first two quarters.

+Article sponsorship is £2500 per quarter.
+It includes:
+- Customized call-to-actions will be present at the top, middle, and end of each post you sponsor.
+Get in touch if you want more information about this.
+- 3 Tweets of thanks.
 ## Inclusion

 We'll keep this brief.
 It's important that as many people as possible have access to our initiatives.
 To aid that, we: